 What’s the secret to creating a truly iconic and innovative video game?
 What role do the proteins needed for autophagy play in preventing cancer and Alzheimer’s?
-Is there a mathematical property that holds the key to ecosystem survival?
 What impact does solitary confinement in prisons have on mental health?

 These are just a handful of questions which our academics are working hard to answer.
 If you’re fascinated by the unexplored and keen to take the road less travelled, you’ll feel right at home at Warwick, in a community that’s actively creating new knowledge.

 We are renowned for the wide-reaching impact of our research and were ranked 7th overall among UK research universities in the most recent Research Excellence Framework (REF) in 2014.
 We are justifiably proud of our research-teaching links, which mean that by studying with us you’ll encounter the latest thinking in your subject.
 Find out more about our research activity.

 Mind-controlled car - What happens when you control a Scalextric car with your mind?
 A group of postgraduates in Warwick’s Biomedical Engineering Outreach Team have been finding out.
 They’ve created a brain-computer interface that can link a brain and the car, using electrical impulses from alpha waves in the brain to guide the car round the track.
 Find out more.

 All our undergraduate courses offer opportunities to complete research projects, whether that involves group work or completing an individual dissertation.

 Our well-established Undergraduate Research Support Scheme (URSS) means you can also participate in cutting-edge research outside of your degree, adding an extra dimension to your studies and allowing you to follow your curiosities beyond the curriculum.

 URSS enables you to apply for a bursary and skills training to work alongside academics on a research project outside your course, on campus, in the UK or throughout the world.
 You’ll also get official recognition of your achievements.